-It is mandatory that a student daily check BB and his/her OC student email account for announcements, assignments, updates, and deadlines.
+It is mandatory that a student daily check BB for announcements, assignments, updates, and deadlines.
 It is the student's responsibility to keep current on all BB information.
 Failure to do so could result in a failing grade.

 All communication should take place in Blackboard.
 Do not email a question.
-If you email, I will direct you to post your question in BB.
+If you email, I will direct you to post your question in Blackboard's Communication area.